ARMmbed/mbed-os-5-docs/docs/refs/mesh/quick_start_build.md

 In the application, you need to choose from two supported interface classes:

-- For 6LoWPAN-ND based network use `LoWPANNDInterface`
+- For 6LoWPAN-ND based network, use `LoWPANNDInterface`.
-- For Thread based network use `ThreadInterface`
+- For Thread based network, use `ThreadInterface`.

 Then you may optionally choose to select the non-routing mode for those networks.
 The following tables show the values you should use in the `mbed_app.json` file for your devices in different networks.